n0033/sudoku-solver/README.md

 - cabal

 ## Dependencies
-There are no libraries used for this project itself except for `Prelude`.
+There are no libraries used in this project itself except for `Prelude`.
-However, the tests are using `hunit` library.
+However, the tests are using `HUnit` library.

 ## Running
 `cabal install`